fobordo/election-analysis/README.md

 * **The county with the largest number of votes was Denver.**

-  To determine which county had the largest number of votes, first, the following three variables were initialized outside of the `for` loop:
+  To determine which county had the largest number of votes, first, the following three variables were initialized:

     ```Python
     # Track the largest county and county voter turnout.